First master’s degree in diagnostic genomics to be delivered in Australia.

 Developing genomics education materials for the GP workforce, so they can confidently and accurately use genomic information in clinical decision making.
 This will help GP’s identify genomics issues early to ensure patients receive the best quality of care.

-Supporting nurses and midwives to become more involved in genomics.
+Supporting nurses and midwives to advance their practice to incorporate genomics.
 Develop educational resources to ensure they have the skills and knowledge they need to incorporate genomic advances into their everyday nursing and midwifery practice.

 Through a partnership with QUT, the project team established the first Masters in Diagnostic Genomics in Australasia.
 Available for health professionals and researchers to enhance their knowledge of genomics.